Meet Our Counselors & Group Facilitators

 Tamera’s approaches to counseling include motivational interviewing, person-centered, cognitive behavioral and solution focused modalities.
 She understands that therapy should be an authentic experience, and the clients need to be heard, valued, and understood is primary.
 Her goal is to empower and promote positive pathways to growth and well-being.
 Her work experience as a clinical therapist, substance abuse counselor and a counselor in a residential facility provides her with exceptional insight and wholesome perspectives that benefits her counseling clients.
 She understands that there are many reasons that individual seek treatment.

-Samantha Cole, MS, LLPC
+Samantha Cole, MS, LPC

 Her approach to counseling is primarily cognitive behavioral therapy approaches.
 As well, she also utilizes person-centered and choice theory approaches.
 Her past work experience includes serving as a Treatment Specialist at a nearby juvenile detention center and working as a Psychiatric Care Specialist at an area hospital in-patient treatment program.
 She successfully completed her practicum and internship training at a counseling center in Oakland County, MI.

 Samantha is a graduate of Mott Community College (Associates in Applied Sciences), The University of Michigan-Flint (Bachelor’s in Psychology) and Capella University (Master’s in Clinical Mental Health Counseling).
+In April 2024, she was promoted at our clinic to Program Director, Clinical Services.

-Ciara Crandon-Marsh, MS, Master’s Level Intern
+Ciara Crandon-Marsh, MS, LLPC

-During her placement, she will provide counseling services to children, teens, and adults.
+She provides counseling services to children, teens, and adults.
 Her approach to counseling is primarily cognitive behavioral therapy.
 She also likes and utilizes aspects of client-centered therapy.
 Ciara believes that to for therapy services to be effective, it is essential for the client to be motivated and have a say in their treatment plan.

-Ciara graduated from University of Michigan-Flint (Bachelor’s in Psychology).
+Ciara also graduated from University of Michigan-Flint (Bachelor’s in Psychology).
 She also previously graduated from Capella University (Master’s in Clinical Psychology, with a specialization in Applied Research).

-Brenda Georges, MA, Master’s Level Intern
+Brenda Georges, MA, LLPC

 Prior to moving to Michigan, Brenda lived in Atlanta, Georgia for 24 years.
 She was born and raised by her Caribbean parents in New York City, New York (the Bronx).

-Moncia Blackwell, MA, LLPC
+Monica Blackwell, MA, LLPC

 A resident of Flint, MI most of her life, Monica Blackwell is an in demand mental health therapist.
 She earned a Bachelor’s Degree in Social Work from the University of Michigan-Flint.
 She also earned a Master’s Degree in Counseling from Central Michigan University.
 Monica utilizes Cognitive Behavior Therapy, Behavioral Therapy, and Reality Therapy.
 She has a keen eye for helping others reach their potential and experience success in their endeavors.
 Monica prides herself on being helpful, caring, honest and easy to talk to.
 Her passion is working with children, teens, and adults.

-Pamela Nealy, LMSW
+Pamela Nealy, MSW, LMSW

 Pamela received a Bachelor’s of Science degree in Criminal Justice from Grambling State University.
 After years of servicing families in public sector agencies, she returned to college and graduated with a Master’s of Social Work degree from Michigan State University.